Lance Armstrong had a lot riding on his reputation.

 It shows once again that although results are important, how we achieved those results and how we handled ourselves along the way are even more important.
 Great results attained by dishonesty or taking shortcuts really aren’t great results, right?

-This speaks directly to modeling—setting an example for our children to follow.
+This speaks directly to consistency—living in a way that sets an example for our children to follow.
 And it starts with dads, each of us, getting our act together.
 We are always setting an example; and we have to be intentional about making sure it’s a good example.

 As men, we have to guard our integrity.
 We can do honorable things with our lives, help thousands of people and be great men 99 percent of the time, but it only takes one bad mistake to bring it all crashing down.
 We can’t be too careful when it comes to doing the right thing.
 One poor decision or indiscretion could cost each of us dearly.
 We should eliminate or avoid anything we wouldn’t want to show up in our children’s lives.